sachinsancheti1/r-pdftk-app/README.md

     - Rotate, reorder, and delete pages within a PDF.
     - Encrypt and decrypt PDF files.
     - Add, update, and remove metadata.
-    - Fill PDF forms and save inputs.
+    - Pagination for the PDFs
     - Convert images to PDF and vice versa (optional).

 - **User Interface (UI):**